Jerry Reinsdorf: Ownership history

-The White Sox have won American League regular season Division Championships in 1983, 1993, 2000, 2005, 2008 and 2021 under Reinsdorf and they won the 2005 World Series.
-In addition, they were in first place of the central division at the conclusion of the strike-shortened 1994 Major League Baseball season.
-The World Series victory made him only the third owner in the history of North American sports to win a championship in two different sports.
-The baseball championship boosted the value of the franchise to over $300 million.
-When Reinsdorf signed Jordan after Jordan's announcement that he wanted to play baseball, many thought Jordan's drawing power provided an ulterior motive.
-Reinsdorf, however, had tried to convince Jordan not to give up basketball, but he did not attempt to make Jordan the highest paid player in the game like some feel he should have.
+The White Sox won American League regular season Division Championships in 1983, 1993, 2000, 2005, 2008, and 2021 under Reinsdorf, and won the 2005 World Series.
+They also led the central division at the conclusion of the strike-shortened 1994 Major League Baseball season.
+The World Series victory made him only the third owner in the history of North American sports to win a championship in two different sports, and boosted the value of the franchise to over $300 million.
+Reinsdorf signed Jordan to a minor league contract with the White Sox after Jordan's announcement that he wanted to play baseball, a move many thought was solely due to Jordan's drawing power.
+Reinsdorf had tried to convince Jordan not to give up basketball, but had not attempted to make Jordan the highest paid player in the game, as some felt he should have.

-As a basketball owner, he has been described by Time as a "cheapskate", a reference they also use for his baseball persona.
-As of 1995, the time when Scottie Pippen was eager to either be traded or be rid of Krause, he had never renegotiated a contract.
-As a baseball owner, he has had a reputation as one of the most militant, anti-union, hard-line owners.
-Newsweek described him as "one of the hardest heads in the 1994 baseball strike".
+As both a basketball and baseball owner, Reinsdorf has been described by Time as a "cheapskate."
+As a baseball owner, he has a reputation as one of the most militant, anti-union, hard-line owners.
+Newsweek described him as "one of the hardest heads in the 1994 baseball strike."
 In the baseball offseason between the 1992 and 1993 seasons, he completely abstained from the free agent market.
 Reinsdorf was one of the last holdouts to the 1996 labor agreement that instituted the salary cap while retaining arbitration rights for the players.
 His 1996 signing of Albert Belle made news because of his widely publicized general opposition to spiraling player salaries.
 The $55 million signing was a turning point in the decision by the baseball owners to agree to revenue sharing.
-The signing also made Reinsdorf the employer of the highest paid Major League Baseball player and highest paid professional basketball player (Jordan) at the same time.
+The signing made Reinsdorf the employer of the highest paid Major League Baseball player and highest paid professional basketball player (Jordan) at the same time.
 Reinsdorf had just re-signed Jordan after the 1995–96 NBA season.
-However, Jordan had been underpaid most of his career, and Reinsdorf, who did not feel he could justify the $30 million salary from a business standpoint, immediately realized he was going to soon feel buyer's remorse.
-Even his most successful baseball team was not highly paid: when the White Sox won the 2005 World Series, Reinsdorf had the 13th highest payroll of the 30 Major League Baseball teams.
+Jordan had been underpaid for most of his career, but Reinsdorf did not feel he could justify the $30 million salary from a business standpoint.
+Even his most successful baseball team was not highly paid: the 2005 World Series champion White Sox had the 13th highest payroll of the 30 Major League Baseball teams.